tytydraco/yessleep/out/Actually_I_dont_need_to_make_new_friends_Im_fine.md

 "Oh?
 Do you like it?' she said inquisitively.

-"Yeah, it's so mundane but somehow brilliant at the same time.
+"Yeah, it's so simple but somehow brilliant at the same time.
 Who is it by?
 There was only an 'F' in the corner"

 *'It's my work, I painted it'* she said deadpan while chopping away.